tsirbunen/advent_of_code/README.md

 A single test can be run with command
 **`cargo test <test function name>`**

-Test organization follows the guidelines of the official documentation: Tests have been placed in the same files as the functions which they are testing and tests form their own module.
+Test organization follows the guidelines of the official documentation: Tests have been placed in the same **_files_** as the functions which they are testing and tests form their own module (even though personally I do not fancy this style).

 Tests are mainly unit tests.
 The framework **[rstest](https://crates.io/crates/rstest/0.17.0)** was selected to help with running same tests with different case scenarios.
 Note that 100% testing coverage has not been aimed at.